michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0095.md

 - n: commodities offered for sale
 - v: engage in the trade of
 ### Family
-merchandise: merchandised, merchandiser, merchandises, merchandising+;merchandiser: merchandisers;merchandising: merchandisings
+- merchandise: merchandised, merchandiser, merchandises, merchandising+
+- merchandiser: merchandisers
+- merchandising: merchandisings
 ### Examples
 - He held finance and marketing jobs at Canadian General Electric and then became vice president for merchandising at T. Eaton Co., a retailer.
 - She’s also a vendor at markets like Hunt and Gather and One of a Kind at Merchandise Mart.